nekdil566/experimental_work/README.md

 ## Running the Analysis

 1. **Explore the Datasets**:
-   - Load the datasets such as `Dataset_chatgpt_manul_final.csv` and `end-user reviews dataset.csv` to understand their structure.
+   - Load datasets such as `Dataset_chatgpt_manul_final.csv` and `end-user reviews dataset.csv` to understand their structure.
    - Visualize data distributions using tools like `matplotlib` or `seaborn`.

 2. **Perform Sentiment Analysis**:
-   - Use the **Vadar setiment anylysis.ipynb** notebook for basic sentiment analysis using VADER.
+   - Use **Vadar setiment anylysis.ipynb** for VADER-based sentiment analysis.
-   - Experiment with deep learning models such as GRU, CNN, or LSTM in notebooks like **GRU, BiGRU, Chatgpt, Manual_annoated_ dataset.ipynb**.
+   - Experiment with deep learning models like GRU, CNN, or LSTM in notebooks such as **GRU_Chatgpt_dataset_model.ipynb**.

 3. **Optimize Hyperparameters**:
-   - Use **Grid search for(chatgptdataset).ipynb** or **Grid search For GRU.ipynb** to tune model parameters for better accuracy.
+   - Use **Grid search for(chatgptdataset).ipynb** to tune model parameters for improved accuracy.

 4. **Compare Models**:
-   - Evaluate the performance of various models (e.g., CNN, RNN, BiGRU, BiLSTM) using metrics like accuracy and confusion matrices.
+   - Evaluate model performance (e.g., CNN, RNN, BiGRU, BiLSTM) using metrics like accuracy and confusion matrices.
-   - Analyze the impact of annotation techniques (manual vs. ChatGPT) on model performance.
+   - Analyze how annotation methods (manual vs. ChatGPT) affect model performance.

-5. **Leverage PDF Resources**:
+5. **Utilize PDF Resources**:
-   - Theoretical insights and reusable code snippets are available in PDFs like **Understanding Emotions in End.pdf**.
+   - Refer to **Understanding Emotions in End.pdf** for theoretical insights and additional analysis techniques.

 ## Contact Information

 For questions or feedback regarding this project, please contact [naikdil2003@gmail.com].